 Unfortunately, it's not ready for use, so it's just a good reference.
 Good thing is - yabai's wiki is awesome.
 Commands section provides enough examples to build yourself a powerful WM.
 Feel free to check out my dotfiles (mirror) for an example.

 Is the fight over with the window manager kicking with all the beloved hotkeys.
 There are a lot of things figure out.
 Qutebrowser is a bit broken.
 I don't have a replacement for rofi-pass.
-A lot of hotkeys should be disabled or reassigned by hand in macOS Preferences.
+A lot of hotkeys should be disabled or reassigned by hand in macOS Preferences or on application basis.

 Nevertheless, it feels much more like home now.
 There is even a free bonus - rounded corners!